xzn/ntrviewer-hr/README.md

 ## FAQ

+### Viewer is not connecting, or connected but no image?

+- Check that both the PC and the console are connected to the same network (Viewer IP and 3DS IP should have the same subnet).
+- Check that 3DS IP in the viewer is the same as the one in your 3DS' NTR-HR X+Y menu in Remote Play section.
+- Check that firewall is allowing both UDP and TCP, and in case of UDP, both incoming and outgoing, on ports 8000 and 8001.

 ### How do I get audio with the stream?

 - Audio capture is **NOT** supported.
 A workaround is use a 3.5 mm audio aux cable to connect from your 3DS's audio jack to your PC's line-in for capture.